-In compliance with Illinois state law, a physical examination must be on record before entrance into ninth grade as well as students new to St. Edward Central Catholic High School.
-If a student is transferring from out-of-state, he must get a new physical from a doctor licensed in the State of Illinois as well as an eye exam.
-All physicals must be on the approved State of Illinois DHS Form.
-This form should include all immunizations, including baby immunizations.
-The State of Illinois requires immunizations be current for all students attending the school.
+In compliance with Illinois state law, a physical and dental examination must be on record before entrance into ninth grade as well as students new to St. Edward Central Catholic High School.
+If a student is transferring from out-of-state, a new physical and dental exam from a doctor licensed in the State of Illinois must be obtained as well as an eye exam.

-To receive an exemption to vaccination/examination, a parent or legal guardian must provide to the school a completed IL Certificate of Religious Exemption form.
+To receive an exemption from vaccinations, a parent or legal guardian must provide to the school a completed IL Certificate of Religious Exemption form.
 Non-compliance may mean the student may be withheld from attending classes.

 Sickness at School

 If a student feels ill while at school, the student should get a hall pass from the teacher and go to the Main Office.
 Students should not call from their cell phone without permission of the Main Office.

 If a student is to be sent home by the office, a parent or person from the emergency card must be notified.
 The person notified must pick up the student at the school or the school must have parent’s permission for the student to use another mode of transportation.

 EXCUSED ABSENCE FROM PHYSICAL EDUCATION

 Students, who must be excused from physical education classes because of illness, must bring a note from their parents and/or doctor stating why they must be excused and for how long a period.
 If the excuse is for more than three days, the note must be from a doctor.
 These excuses must be taken to the Physical Education teacher before class.